M-Tag Enforcement Eases Traffic Flow On Motorways - UrduPoint

 M-Tag Enforcement Eases Traffic Flow On Motorways

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Mar, 2025) The National Highways Authority (NHA) latest push for M-Tag enforcement had started yielding significant results, easing traffic congestion on motorways across the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Mar, 2025) The National Highways Authority (NHA) latest push for M-Tag enforcement has started yielding significant results, easing traffic congestion on motorways across the country.

+Following the imposition of a 25pc additional toll on vehicles without M-Tags, the adoption rate for the electronic toll system has surged from 55pc in January to 65pc in February 2025.

 To speed up this transition, the Motorways Police imposed an additional toll charge on vehicles without M-Tags starting February 1, 2025.
 The decision followed a notification issued on January 31, which stated that vehicles without an M-Tag or with low balances would have to pay an extra 25% toll charge.
 The minimum extra charge is Rs 50.